Mihara/ffwn/README.md

 ### Working with Pat

-Assuming the messages are still in your inbox, and the inbbox contains no messages from *prior* checkins, you just run it like this:
+Assuming the messages are still in your inbox, and the inbox contains no messages from *prior* checkins, you just run it like this:

 ```bash
 ffwn-checkout pat <your callsign>